Do you have loose skin after pregnancy?

-Massage is known for increasing blood circulation in your body – which is always a good thing!
+Massage is known for increasing blood flow and circulation in your body – which is always a good thing!

 Absolutely.
 Any type of exercise that keeps you active and moving is better than nothing.
 If you enjoy pilates and you can stick to it, then do it!